tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## SNI Encryption

-The protocol designed in this document is quite straightforward.
+The protocol designed in this document is straightforward.

-First, the provider publishes a public key which is used for SNI encryption for all the domains for which it serves directly or indirectly (via Split Mode).
+First, the provider publishes a public key and metadata which is used for SNI encryption for all the domains for which it serves directly or indirectly (via Split Mode).
 This document defines a publication mechanism using DNS, but other mechanisms are also possible.
 In particular, if some of the clients of a private server are applications rather than Web browsers, those applications might have the public key preconfigured.

-When a client wants to form a TLS connection to any of the domains served by an ESNI-supporting provider, it replaces the "server_name" extension in the ClientHello with an "encrypted_server_name" extension, which contains the true extension encrypted under the provider's public key.
+When a client wants to form a TLS connection to any of the domains served by an ESNI-supporting provider, it sends an "encrypted_server_name" extension, which contains the true extension encrypted under the provider's public key.
 The provider can then decrypt the extension and either terminate the connection (in Shared Mode) or forward